Rappephyceae: Classification

-Rappephyceae belong to the Haptophyte clade.
+Additional sequencing and enhanced databases have since led to additional phylogenetic analyses that indicate Rappephyceae are divergent members of the Haptophyte clade.
 The haptophytes comprise around 500 marine algal species.
 One of the most novel characteristics of haptophytes is their calcite, or calcium carbonate, scales that cover the cell.
 These are also known as coccoliths and the whole organism can be referred to as a coccolithophore.
 Coccolithophores are responsible for approximately 50% of the calcium carbonate precipitation in oceans.
-While Rappephyceae are a newly classified group, they likely share many evolutionary properties with other Coccolithophores.
-Rappephyceae earn their own class from their unique morphology.
+However, so far there is no evidence that Rappemonads have such structures, and both Rappemonads and an isolate named Rappephyceae represent a newly classified divergent group, with unclear overlap in terms of evolutionary properties shared with other Coccolithophores.
+Indeed, Rappephyceae earn their own class from their unique morphology.
 They represent a plastid-bearing protistan lineage, identified using molecular sequencing techniques with environmental plastid 16s rRNA.
-Using DNA libraries it was discovered that these species are closely related to Gephyrocapsa huxleyi and Prymnesium parvum which are both primary producers.

 Biological properties

 As members of the Haptophyte clade, Rappephyceae are considered autotrophs.
 Similar to plants, phytoplankton contain chlorophyll in their cells which act to capture sunlight, carbon dioxide, and water; These molecules are converted from light energy to chemical energy creating essential biomolecules like oxygen and glucose.
 Since phytoplankton have no use for the oxygen molecules, they are released and acquired by more complex organisms.
 This process is often referred to as photosynthesis, or the light cycle as it occurs in the presence of sunlight.
 This characteristic give Rappephyceae the title of primary producers.